 AirAsia operates a total of close to 200 aircraft (as of 2016) of these only 90 are operated by AirAsia itself and the majority of the airplanes are operated by airlines in the AirAsia Group in which AirAsia itself has a minority share and limited influence on management.
 As of this, there can be significant differences between the airlines: Indonesia AirAsia has an abominable on time record (also due to congestian at Jakarta's main airport) while Thai AirAsia is second best in Asia with 96% on time performance.

-AirAsia is a large airline from Malaysia that flies to over 95 destinations.
-Most AirAsia flights are for destinations in Indonesia but AirAsia has international flights to several other countries as well, like for example Malaysia and Thailand.
-From its main base in Kuala Lumpur 231 flights depart every week.
-Many people who look for AirAsia tickets look for flights to Bangkok and Kota Kinabalu.
+AirAsia flies to over 118 destinations.
+Most AirAsia flights are for destinations in Thailand but AirAsia has international flights to several other countries as well, like for example Malaysia and Indonesia.
+From its main base in Kuala Lumpur 275 flights depart every week.
+Many people who look for AirAsia tickets look for flights to Bangkok and Singapore.

 Utiket is a good place to start looking for AirAsia flights as we can compare all flights by AirAsia with hundreds of other airlines and dozens of booking websites.